 The city of Pratt was named after Caleb Pratt, a young Civil War officer from the Kansas Infantry, who was killed in the Battle of Wilson Creek, near Springfield, Missouri.
 After a long and dramatic controversy, Pratt won the county seat from Iuka and Saratoga in 1887.

 Pratt’s population is just under 10,000 and is a big agriculture community.
-We have an operational cotton gin, an ethanol plant, we are home to the Kansas Department of Wildlife, Parks & Tourism fish hatchery and we have several of our local farmers who have received the title of Master Farmer from Kansas State University.
+We have an operational cotton gin, an ethanol plant, we are home to the Kansas Department of Wildlife, & Parks fish hatchery and we have several of our local farmers who have received the title of Master Farmer from Kansas State University.